hawrash/memory-game/README.md

 5. Match all the pairs to win
  ##  Why I Chose This Game
 I enjoy games that test concentration and memory

+ **Play the game here**: [https://your-username.github.io/memory-game/](https://your-username.github.io/memory-game/)
+📁 **Project planning and pseudocode**: See the [Planning Section](#-pseudocode-game-logic)

 ##  Minimum Requirements
--HTML,CSS (Flexbox layout)
+1. HTML & CSS

-  A grid of face-down cards
+A grid of face-down cards using Flexbox

-  Clear instructions somewhere on the screen -JavaScript (DOM, logic, event handling)
+Clear instructions visible on the screen

+2. JavaScript

-When the player clicks a cards, it flips and shows its image The player can flip two cards at a time
+When a player clicks a card, it flips and reveals its emoji

+Two cards can be flipped at a time

-If the two cards match, they stay face-up and can't be clicked again Once all card pairs are matched, display message in HTML like : "You win" or also "Play again"
+If the cards match, they remain face-up and become unclickable

+When all pairs are matched, display a message in the HTML like:

+✅ "You win!"

+🔄 "Play again" button

+3. DOM Manipulation

+4. Git + GitHub

 ## pseudocode
 1.Set up game board:Create an array of card objects (each image appears twice) Shuffle the card array